Texas based Recordhelp.com allows to clear, expunge or seal criminal records.

 COST: $199.95

-Current legislative update is included in these forms - August 2012.
+The most current legislative update is included in our forms - August 2012.

 Please note that due to the electronic nature of the documents, we do not offer refunds.
 For technical help, please contact customer support at support@recordhelp.com.